Minierre/fortysix/README.md

 Use keystrokes to benefit you

-Current idea: A generalized library for distibuted computing in the front-end.
-Remember, you dont have to build the job runner .
-You just make the tools available for general purpose.
+Current idea: SaaS for distibuted computing that enpowers researchers and app developers to use p2p networks for offloading computationally expensive processes.
+Provides an interface to customers to add jobs and a web/desktop client for volunteers/paid people to choose what jobs they want to contribute their latent processing power to.

 - [ ] Find people doing this already.
 How are they doing it?
    - https://github.com/Mostafa-Samir/klyng/blob/master/README.md